Meena (film)

-Meena is a documentary film about sex trafficking in India that premiered on June 26, 2014, in New York City.
+Meena is a drama film about sex trafficking in India that premiered on June 26, 2014, in New York City.
 This film marks the directorial debut of Lucy Liu, Colin K. Gray, and Megan Raney.

 Premise

 The film is based on the true story Meena Khatun, a girl from India, who was forced into sex slavery since age 11.
 In the film, the character is titled Meena Hasina and is shown to be aged 8 instead of the original 11.